Piper Sandler Cuts Shopify (NYSE:SHOP) Price Target to $900.00

 Shopify (NYSE:SHOP) (TSE:SHOP) had its price objective reduced by research analysts at Piper Sandler from $1,400.00 to $900.00 in a research note issued on Wednesday, The Fly reports.
 Piper Sandler’s target price would suggest a potential upside of 21.46% from the company’s previous close.

 Several other equities research analysts have also commented on SHOP.
-Royal Bank of Canada decreased their price objective on shares of Shopify from $1,800.00 to $1,450.00 and set an “outperform” rating on the stock in a research report on Monday, February 7th.
-Atb Cap Markets reiterated an “outperform” rating on shares of Shopify in a research report on Thursday, January 27th.
-Zacks Investment Research lowered shares of Shopify from a “hold” rating to a “strong sell” rating and set a $876.00 price objective on the stock. in a research report on Thursday, January 20th.
-William Blair raised shares of Shopify from a “market perform” rating to an “outperform” rating in a research note on Wednesday, January 12th.
-They noted that the move was a valuation call.
-Finally, KeyCorp cut their target price on shares of Shopify from $1,250.00 to $1,150.00 and set an “overweight” rating for the company in a research note on Tuesday.
+Mizuho decreased their price objective on shares of Shopify from $1,400.00 to $900.00 in a research report on Friday, January 28th.
+Sumitomo Mitsui Financial Group started coverage on shares of Shopify in a research note on Thursday, January 27th.
+They issued an “outperform” rating and a $1,200.00 target price for the company.
+Evercore ISI raised shares of Shopify from an “in-line” rating to an “outperform” rating and set a $1,770.00 target price for the company in a research note on Thursday, December 16th.
+Roth Capital cut their target price on shares of Shopify from $1,650.00 to $1,400.00 in a research note on Thursday, January 20th.
+Finally, Susquehanna Bancshares cut their target price on shares of Shopify from $1,800.00 to $1,700.00 and set a “positive” rating for the company in a research note on Friday, October 29th.
 One research analyst has rated the stock with a sell rating, fifteen have issued a hold rating and twenty have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $1,439.90.

 Shares of NYSE SHOP traded down $148.50 during trading on Wednesday, hitting $741.00.
 433,200 shares of the company were exchanged, compared to its average volume of 2,374,436.
 The company has a market cap of $93.07 billion, a price-to-earnings ratio of 27.60, a PEG ratio of 6.92 and a beta of 1.42.
 Shopify has a 1 year low of $780.00 and a 1 year high of $1,762.92.
 The firm’s fifty day moving average price is $1,139.53 and its 200 day moving average price is $1,366.94.
 The company has a debt-to-equity ratio of 0.10, a current ratio of 13.97 and a quick ratio of 13.97.

 Several hedge funds have recently bought and sold shares of the stock.
 Granite Bay Wealth Management LLC acquired a new stake in shares of Shopify during the 4th quarter valued at approximately $1,380,000.
-Carroll Investors Inc acquired a new stake in shares of Shopify during the 4th quarter valued at approximately $88,000.
-Zullo Investment Group Inc. acquired a new stake in shares of Shopify during the 4th quarter valued at approximately $616,000.
+Carroll Investors Inc acquired a new position in shares of Shopify during the fourth quarter valued at $88,000.
+Zullo Investment Group Inc. acquired a new position in shares of Shopify during the fourth quarter valued at $616,000.
 Autumn Glory Partners LLC acquired a new position in shares of Shopify during the fourth quarter valued at $437,000.
 Finally, Flow Traders U.S. LLC acquired a new position in shares of Shopify during the fourth quarter valued at $402,000.
 60.27% of the stock is currently owned by institutional investors and hedge funds.

 About Shopify